alexguev/solve15puzzle-/README.md

 # solve15puzzle

-A Clojure library designed to ... well, that part is up to you.
+A Clojure program that solves the 15 Puzzle

 ## Usage

-FIXME

 ## License